California Law Offers Powerful Protections To Employees. Know Your Rights And Take Control

 What Do You Believe the Outcome of My Case Will Be?

 Though no attorney can predict the future, after you’ve laid out your perspective and they’ve asked relevant questions, they should be able to give you their general level of confidence.
-Of course, evidence and other factors can alter a case, but it is essential that your attorney feels confident from the beginning.
+Of course, evidence and other factors can alter a California a court case, but it is essential that your attorney feels confident from the beginning.